Third edition of IFTF World of Flowers welcomes more florists

 Only inspiration is not enough however.
 Therefore the World of Flowers offers a platform where inspiration is connected to practical information.
 Discussing this information with the service companies, also present can help to find accessible and direct applicable solutions for their specific situation and/or ambitions.

 The World of Flowers is part of IFTF.
 During the IFTF in november 2016 a larger number of companies will present themselves at a splendid location in Haarlemmermeer (the Netherlands).
 As a florist in Europe this event should not be missed!

-"Exhibitors Housing Management", "Global Housing Services, Corp.", or any company offering hotel services by phone or email in relation to IFTF are in no way linked to IFTF nor any other exhibition organized and/or managed by HPP Exhibitions.
+"Exhibitors Housing Management", "Global Housing Services, Corp.", or any other company offering hotel services by phone or email are in no way linked to IFTF or any other exhibition organized and/or managed by HPP Exhibitions.
 We suggest that you organize your hotel needs yourself.

 IMPRESSION IFTF 2015 BY "ROB METSERS, FOTOGRAFIE / LIVING PORTRAITS"

 IMPRESSION IFTF WORLD OF FLOWERS

 IMPRESSION IFTF WORLD OF FLOWERS - FRESCO FLOWERS